riddhimanrana/orion/README.md

 cd orion
 ```

+### Note

-*This is broken for now, it will be eventually fixed*
+This is broken for now, it will be eventually fixed

 1. Install and setup server: